 According to another survey conducted by Gartner, Agile High Potential Employee Strategies - HR Insights, most organizations expect that more than 40% of today's leadership roles will look dramatically different five years from now.
 As a result, 65% of them are shifting their investments away from other talent investments into high-potential employee programs.

 The possible returns from employing high-performers also increase in direct proportion to job complexity—the more complex the job, the more critical it is performed by a top-notch employee.
 Research has shown that the contribution of top performers is more than double that of the average performer.
 Moreover, the performance of high-potential employees also rubs off on their team members and sets off a high-performance culture.
 Notably, studies suggest that simply adding a star performer to the team boosts the team's productivity by 5-15%.

-In a study conducted by the Harvard Business Review, the researchers concluded high potential among employees is marked, primarily, by three factors—ability, social skills, and drive.
+In a study conducted by the Harvard Business Review, the researchers concluded high potential among employees is marked primarily by three factors—ability, social skills, and drive.

 Ability deals with the knowledge and skill required to perform the job effectively.
 It answers the simple question of whether the candidate can do the job or learn the skills necessary.
 The best way to measure potential and predict job performance is to simulate and observe the candidates while performing sample work tasks and test their cognitive ability.

-Some attributes that can help you spot a high potential employee are:
+Some attributes that can help you spot a high-potential employee are:

 The characteristics mentioned in the above section and the essential competencies discovered from various processes lead to the identification of high-potential candidates.
-They need to be assessed thoroughly through a systematic approach to succeed in changing roles and dynamics of the companies for the success of personal career and organizational benefits.
+They need to be assessed thoroughly through a systematic approach to succeed in changing roles and dynamics of the companies for the success of personal careers and organizational benefits.